Hamboards Review: Are They Truly Surfskates?

 Why I Don’t Categorize Hamboards as Surfskates

-The first is that typical surfskate systems have a radically-turning front truck combined with a stable rear truck.
+First, typical surfskate systems have a radically-turning front truck combined with a stable rear truck.
 The stable rear truck acts as fins on a surfboard to product thrust for surfskate pumping.

 In contrast, most Hamboards models use the same trucks on front and rear.

-The second difference between Hamboards and surfskate trucks is that surfkate trucks offer two dimensions of motion.
+Second, surfkate trucks offer two dimensions of motion.
 The first is rail-to-rail lean, and the second is sway from the swiveling arm that pivots parallel to the deck.

 Hamboards, however, only offers one dimension of motion: rail-to-rail lean.

-Since you can’t pump them—and especially not uphill—this means you need a long decline with a smooth surface to skate on Hamboards.
+This means you need a long decline with a smooth surface to skate on Hamboards.

 This does change the feel and make them a bit more pumpable than their other models.
 But they still are not even in the same league or category as surfskates.